Self-Employment Income Support Scheme

 We understand that a weighted average will not be applied and therefore the calculation is a simple exercise of combining the net profits from the tax returns ended 2019, 2018 and 2017 and dividing this figure by 36.

 Remember, you will only receive 80% of this figure, consistent with the job retention scheme already announced for employees.

 This will be made available to the self-employed tax payer in the form of a grant.

-Applications for the scheme will be opened as of 13 May 2020 and you can read more about this process via our news article on the subject.
+Applications for the scheme opened as of 13 May 2020 and you can read more about this process via our news article on the subject.

 The three month payment will be combined and made as one single grant paid directly into your bank account.

 This income will be taxable in the usual way and hence will need to be included in your next tax return.

 We are here to help and have set up a dedicated team to help you during this crisis.

 If you believe you qualify for this scheme, please contact us on email@example.com and we will advise on your eligibility and the next steps in processing the application.